dmwm/tutorials/environ/dmwm-build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The `cms repository <http://cmsrep.cern.ch/>`_ stores and serves all the RPMs we build with `pkgtools`.
+The `cms repository <http://cmsrep.cern.ch/>`_ stores and serves all the RPMs we build and release with `pkgtools`.
 There are three main (official) repositories hosted there: `cmssw <http://cmsrep.cern.ch/cmssw/cms/>`_, `comp <http://cmsrep.cern.ch/cmssw/comp/>`_ and `comp.pre <http://cmsrep.cern.ch/cmssw/comp.pre/>`_.
 We don't store